SchemaMapper: Conditional Attribute Mapping

 Conditional Attribute Mapping using Feature Type Names

-Filtering is not limited to user-defined attributes since it is also possible to filter by Format Attributes.
-An example of a useful Format Attribute is fme_feature_type, which contains the Feature Type name.
-The key to performing this task is to provide the FME Format Attribute in the lookup table.
-In the following example, two features types exist in the workspace: Water_Distribution/wControlValve and Water_Distribution/wMain.
+Filtering is not limited to user-defined attributes since it is also possible to filter by format attributes.
+An example of a useful format attribute is fme_feature_type, which contains the feature type name.
+The key to performing this task is to provide the FME format attribute in the lookup table.
+In the following example, two feature types exist in the workspace: Water_Distribution/wControlValve and Water_Distribution/wMain.
 We would like to rename attributes in the resulting schema based on which feature type is being read.

-To create this workflow we need a lookup table that uses the >fme_feature_type attribute.
-A lookup table is provided within the workspace template, but you may wish to create your own which looks like the one below:
+We need a lookup table that uses the >fme_feature_type attribute to create this workflow.
+A lookup table is provided within the workspace template, but you may wish to create your own, which looks like the one below:

 As with conditional attribute mapping, each line in our lookup table defines a schema mapping rule.
 The first rule in this lookup table states:

-The SchemaMapper transformer Create Actions dialogue mirrors the example table given above.
-For example, in the preset Filter Features action window, the two columns which dictate the attribute filter portion of our rules are highlighted:
+The SchemaMapper transformer's Create Actions dialogue mirrors the example table given above.
+For example, in the preset Filter Features action window, the two columns that dictate the attribute filter portion of our rules are highlighted:

 Run the workspace and notice that the AttributeFilter separates our two feature types, and that we have remapped our OBJECTID attribute along the way.